sunyang713/sabor-site/README.md

 # Sabor's Website

-minimum, barebones client-side-only javascript application. constructed through careful research and inclusion of only the top and most necessary packages.
+minimum, barebones client-side-only pseudo-dynamic (but really static) javascript application. constructed through careful research and inclusion of only the top and most necessary packages.

 Lol jk this is has a buttload of packages which is really frustrating.

+New webmaster of Sabor?
+[Start here!](#setup)

+# Getting started

+Install node.js with which npm will come prepackaged: https://nodejs.org/en/

 # Setup

-Install node.js with which npm will come prepackaged: https://nodejs.org/en/

 Install npm packages.
 ```